Efficient constrained sensor placement for observability of linear systems: Concluding remarks

 \section{Concluding remarks}

+In this article we have addressed two problems related to optimal sensor placement in linear systems: the minimal sensor placement problem and the cardinality constrained sensor placement problem.

+\begin{itemize}[label=\(\circ\), leftmargin=*] \item We produced an efficient polynomial time algorithm to solve the minimal sensor placement problem when the desired bound on the structural observability index is \(2\). \item We have demonstrated an interesting transition in the hardness of the minimal sensor placement problem as the desired bound changes from \(2\) to \(3\). \item The NP-hardness of the minimal sensor placement problem does not preclude the existence of classes of systems for which it is possible to determine solutions efficiently.
+In fact, we provided a linear time algorithm to solve this problem under a mild assumption that the system structure is a directed tree with self-loop at each state vertex. \item We proved that the cardinality constrained placement problem is a hard combinatorial optimization problem and remains computationally difficult for self-damped systems.
+We employed a simple greedy algorithm to find an \((1-\frac{1}{e})\)-approximate solution of this problem for self-damped systems. \end{itemize}

-In this article we have addressed and solved two problems of optimal sensor placement in linear systems associated with the observability of the system, namely, the minimal sensor placement problem and the cardinality-constrained sensor placement problem.
-Both are, in general, hard combinatorial optimization problems.
-However, this fact does not preclude the existence of classes, where it is possible to determine solutions efficiently.
-In fact, we provided simple greedy algorithms that have polynomial complexity (in the dimension of states and outputs,) to solve these problems under a mild assumption on the structure of the system.
-The problems being NP-complete, these are the best possible results at the level of greedy algorithms and the level of generality considered here.
-By standard duality argument, all the results have analogous counterparts and interpretation for controllability and actuator placement.
-Future research involves determining interesting subclasses where the current problems can be solved efficiently, and identification of vulnerable connections between the states in the system whose deletion leads to sudden jumps in the observability index of the system.
+By standard duality arguments, all our results have analogous counterparts and interpretations for controllability and actuator placement.
+Future work involves determining other interesting subclasses where the current problems can be solved efficiently, and identifying vulnerable connections between the states whose deletion leads to sudden jumps in the observability index of the system.